 When we say that a strategy is neutral to the market, it means that the profitability of the strategy does not directly depend on the price movement direction of a particular tool.
-You can get that by creating a hedging position between two or more tools, the profits and losses of which compensate each other.
+You can get that by creating a hedging position between two or more tools, the profits, and losses of which compensate each other.

-Minimal risk a one of the main feature of such strategies since we use the low-level market dependencies.
+Minimal risk a one of the main features of such strategies since we use the low-level market dependencies.
 You may consider Market Making and Arbitrage examples of such strategies.
 However, statistical arbitrage does not mean a risk-free profit as opposed to classical arbitrage.

 In the context of statistical arbitrage, your main task is to create a market-neutral portfolio.
-If you want to your portfolio to be neutral, it must consist of highly dependent tool, that is, so the profit of a tool would compensate the loss of another one.
+If you want your portfolio to be neutral, it must consist of a highly dependent tool, that is, so the profit of a tool would compensate for the loss of another one.
 So we need to create a kind of a closed-loop system, in which the funds are redistributed between the portfolio tools.

 Pairs trading is a special case of statistical arbitrage and the most popular strategy of this kind.

 Pairs trading stands for simultaneous opening the positions by two interconnected tools.
 Dependence is usually determined by the correlation ratio between them.
-Calculation of the Pearson Correlation is the most popular way to evaluate the relationship between two time series.
+Calculation of the Pearson Correlation is the most popular way to evaluate the relationship between two-time series.
 The stronger the correlation of the tools, the greater the probability of their movement in one direction.

 There is both a positive and a negative correlation.
 In the first case, the tools move in one direction.
 Take the GBPUSD and EURUSD currency pairs as an example.

 If the correlation is negative, the tools move in opposite directions.
 Look at the EURUSD and USDCHF currency pairs.
-Both cases are the examples of a strong dependence.
+Both cases are examples of a strong dependence.

-You trade the spread pairs in case of pairs trading, that is, the difference of these two tools.
+You trade the spread pairs in case of pairs trading, that is, the difference between these two tools.
 Since we know that the tool moves in one direction, it means that they will most likely come back together after the next divergence.

 The significance of the threshold divergence is determined by the statistical method and analysis of the previous divergence history.
 For example, it can be an average divergence over the last year.

-After all, it doesn’t really matter which direction a separate tool will go to.
+After all, it doesn’t matter which direction a separate tool will go to.
 What matters is the tool to come together again, so their spread should be back to zero.
 At this point, we lock in profits equal to the divergence size.

-This strategy will be profitable, if there is a constant interrelation between the tools.
+This strategy will be profitable if there is a constant interrelation between the tools.
 The EURUSD and GBPUSD pairs have a fairly strong positive correlation.
 However, this dependence is not constant.
 Therefore, the pair can diverge for a very long distance and fail to converge back.

-In fact, trading the EURUSD and GBPUSD spread is very similar to trading its cross (EURGBP).
+Trading the EURUSD and GBPUSD spread is very similar to trading its cross (EURGBP).

-If the pair had permanent strong correlation, the EURGBP would always be flat.
+If the pair had a permanent strong correlation, the EURGBP would always be flat.
 However, dependence collapses from time to time and that is when the trends are formed.